JanHerca/urantiapedia/output/wikijs/en/article/Merlyn_Cox/The_Geography_of_Faith.md

 In the Gospel of Mark, Peter is said to have lived at Capernaum, while John says that Bethsaida was the “city of Andrew and Peter.”
 If Bethsaida was not only the birth place of Peter, but also his home as an adult, and these towns were so close together, this could explain some confusion in the records.

 According to _The Urantia Book_ narratives, the Zebedee home became the headquarters for the disciples and homebase for their missionary and evangelistic outreach.
 The great event of multiplc healings took place in the front yard of the Zebedee home the same evening of Jesus' ministry to Peter's mother-in-law.
-And it was at the Zebedec home that the paralytic, “carried down from Capernaum on a small couch by his friends,” was lowered inside from the root. ([UB 148:9.2](/en/The_Urantia_Book/148#p9_2)) Al one time Bethsaida was the location of a large seaside tent city made up of various seekers and followers, and included a training school for new disciples, as well as a sizeable hospital.
+And it was at the Zebedec home that the paralytic, “carried down from Capernaum on a small couch by his friends,” was lowered inside from the root. (<a id="a123_461"></a>[UB 148:9.2](/en/The_Urantia_Book/148#p9_2)) Al one time Bethsaida was the location of a large seaside tent city made up of various seekers and followers, and included a training school for new disciples, as well as a sizeable hospital.

 It is also interesting to note that, according to _The Urantia Book_, it was Bethsaida-Julias, not Bethsaida, which was listed among those cities so unresponsive to the proclamation of the good news: “Woe to you, the inhabitants of Chorazin, Bethsaida-Julias, and Capernaum, the cities which did not receive well these messengers.
-I declare that, if the mighty works done in these places had been done in Tyre and Sidon, the people of these so-called heathen cities would have long since repented in sackcloth and ashes.” ([UB 163:6.5](/en/The_Urantia_Book/163#p6_5))
+I declare that, if the mighty works done in these places had been done in Tyre and Sidon, the people of these so-called heathen cities would have long since repented in sackcloth and ashes.” (<a id="a125_523"></a>[UB 163:6.5](/en/The_Urantia_Book/163#p6_5))

 In retrospect, one might question the gospels' account for this reason: why would Jesus have mentioned Bethsaida, when it was, in fact, so clearly productive of disciples and followers?